Science communication – what I’ve learned

 Science has also been a gateway to deepening my empathy and challenging my personal viewpoint.

-Understanding diabetes was fundamental to our work on xenotransplantation research – Pig cell transplants – at Living Cell Technologies.
-An understanding of what diabetics deal with on a day-to-day basis will challenge one’s ethics in regards to xenotransplantation research.
+Understanding diabetes was fundamental to our work on xenotransplantation research in Pig cell transplants.
+An understanding of what diabetics deal with on a day-to-day basis will challenge one’s ethics in regard to xenotransplantation research.

-The Looking Closer story in our Fighting Infection collection looks at the story of David Vetter – the Boy in the Bubble.
-I had the simple task to research images and clear permissions with David’s mother, and yet I couldn’t help but be haunted by the story.
+A story in our Fighting Infection collection looks at the life of David Vetter – the Boy in the Bubble.
+I had the simple task of researching images and clearing permissions with David’s mother, and yet I couldn’t help but be haunted by the story.
 David was born with severe immunodeficiency and spent his life in sterile plastic environments – never feeling the touch of human skin on skin.
 The article asks us to consider, “There is ongoing debate as to whether it was cruel to let David live as long as he did… What do you think about this science achievement?”

-Scientific findings pose ethical dilemmas, and the Science Learning Hub has many resources to explore these important questions.
+Scientific findings pose ethical dilemmas, and the Science Learning Hub Pokapū Akoranga Pūtaiao has many resources to explore these important questions.
 Importantly, I’ve also learned from my work that it’s OK to say, “I am spiritually opposed to this particular scientific application.”

 Science is creative